ianstewart1/Secure-FTP-Server/README.md

 |RMF|   |   |

 ## Encryption Specifications
-- Files are encrypted using AES in GCM mode and a key derived from scrypt
+* Files are encrypted using AES in GCM mode and a key derived from scrypt
-- messages are encrypted using AES in GCM mode and a key created by the client a the beginning of each session
+* Messages are encrypted using AES in GCM mode and a key created by the client a the beginning of each session

 **Key establishment protocol:**
 1. Client generates a session key of 16 random bytes